 If you are traveling abroad, visit the International Association for Medical Assistance for Travellers.
 You can find English-speaking physicians and proactively locate clinics.
 It might seem overkill, but “better safe than sorry” as they say.

 Finally, get a LETTER OF MEDICAL NECESSITY (some call it a TRAVEL LETTER) from your endocrinologist!
 While the TSA does provide handy print-out cards to assist you in security screening, my experience has shown that the entire security/check-point process is easier with a letter from the doc to explain WHY you need a giant suitcase full of medical supplies and sharp needles.
 In fact, I make several copies of it to have on hand in case anyone needs to hold onto a copy of it.

 Packing all your supplies can be a job all on its own.
 Some people say take 50% more supplies than you think you need, I’m all for a solid 100% overage if you pack it efficiently.
-I discuss this topic at length in my blog post from August of 2018, but truly you can’t really over pack when it comes to diabetes.
 Make sure your diabetic supplies have their own bag, and that your Med bag STAYS with you at all times.
 And no matter what, never EVER check your diabetic supplies.
 Did I mention NEVER?
 How about once more for the cheap seats in the back of the room.